 - Any reproduction must acknowledge the original artist of the winning artwork and the NAIDOC.
 Any reproduction of the National NAIDOC Poster must be in full; permission for partial reproductions of the artwork will not be granted.

 - All entries must be received by 11:59pm AEDT Monday 14 March 2022.

 - The National Indigenous Australians Agency may amend these terms and conditions from time to time, and any amendments will be binding on all entrants.
 If, for any reason, the competition is not able to be run as planned the National Indigenous Australians Agency may cancel the Competition without liability to the Commonwealth, any entrant, or any other person.

 - The National Indigenous Australians Agency is the Promoter of this Competition.

 - Final selection may be subject to the provision of additional information.
-The National Indigenous Australians Agency reserves the right, at any time, to verify the validity of participating artist, artwork and Entry Form (including participating artist’s identity, age and place of residence) and to disqualify any participating artist who submits an Entry Form that is not in accordance with these Competition Terms.
+The National Indigenous Australians Agency reserves the right, at any time, to verify the validity of participating artist, artwork and Entry Form (including participating artist’s identity, age and place of residence) and to disqualify any participating artist who submits an Entry Form that is not in accordance with these Competition terms and conditions.